basho/riak-python-client/README.rst

    cd buildbot
    make preconfigure

-Start your Riak cluster with ``riak start`` from the the Riak directory, then back in ``buildbot`` type::
+Start your Riak node with ``riak start`` from the the Riak directory, then back in ``buildbot`` type::

    make configure